splunk/rba/searches/risk_guide_searches.md

  BY _time,Web.src
 ```

-Using Web.src / Web.dest because of datamodel field constraints in the SPL for tstats commands.
+Using the Web datamodel field constraints as an example so we can properly exclude results from index or datamodel based risk rules.

 ## Adjust Risk Scores
 ### With `eval`